paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 }
 ```

-Otherwise, it is your responsibility to call `Dispose`  reliably.
+Otherwise, it is your responsibility to call `Dispose`.
 Remember exceptions.

 ```c#
 Agnostic agnostic;